 This concludes our introduction to the basic logic, omitting only the standard connectives, both linear and non-linear.
-Appendix A summarizes the sequent calculus, including the standard connectives.
-We include the first-order universal quantifier because we need it to encode the examples in section 5.
+A description of the these may be found in [11].
+We assume that the first-order universal quantifier is included because we need it to encode the examples in section 5.
 All results of the next section extend to the first-order case easily.